 A deposition is a crucial step in a personal injury lawsuit, used to gather important details about the case at hand.
-Here at Turnbull, Holcomb & LeMoine, PC, our experienced trial lawyers have honed our approach, working hard on behalf of the accident victims we represent.
+Here at Turnbull, Moak & Pendergrass, PC, our experienced trial lawyers have honed our approach, working hard on behalf of the accident victims we represent.
 Read on to learn more, then contact us to schedule your free initial consultation.

 What is a Deposition?